In this page

 • New contents: the number of contents created by the user.

 These users are responsible for creating the majority of new content.
-Identifying them helps highlight any content gaps that may need attention.
+Identifying the top users in Confluence helps highlight any content gaps that may need attention.

 Security